aman2139/SQLProject/README.md

 By conducting SQL data exploration on the Forbes Billionaire List, this project provides a deeper understanding of the global wealth landscape and allows users to draw meaningful conclusions about wealth accumulation, economic trends, and the world's most influential individuals.
 Whether you are a data enthusiast, a researcher, or a business professional, this project offers valuable insights into the billionaire world and its ever-changing dynamics.

+The querying has been undertaken using SQL Server Management Studio 19.

 The raw dataset has been obtained from Kaggle, a renowned data source for data enthusiasts.

 (Link: https://www.kaggle.com/datasets/sujalluhar/billionaires-listed-in-forbes)